CS 70

 Visual Studio Code Is Sometimes Clueless…

 When working on C++ code, sometimes your editor, as VS Code does, will try to “help” you.
 For this assignment, it may complain to you that it does not find Turtle-related libraries on your system.
-This is OK, since VS Code does not really know what is inside of our special CS 70 Docker image.
-When you compile inside the Docker image, the compiler will definitely be able to find them.
+This is OK, since VS Code does not really know what is on our server.
+When you compile on the server, the compiler will definitely be able to find them.

 To Complete This Part of the Assignment…